top of page

 Blade in the Shadow

 A coming-of-age memoir about Harm OCD.
 Getting diagnosed late in life, the memoir follows Halket from her early teens to early twenties and into recovery.
-It's a new look at living with illness as part of normality.

-"We need more voices like Jillian Halket's in conversations around mental health in Scotland." — Elsa Maishman, The Scotsman
+"We need more voices like Jillian Halket's in conversations around mental health in Scotland." — Elsa Maishman, The Scotsman, read the full interview here.

-“This book is vivid, lyrical and at times startlingly honest...
+“This book is vivid, lyrical and at times startlingly honest.
 The writing is fresh, frank and fearless and I highly recommend it.” — Catherine Simpson, author of TrueStory

-Blade in the Shadow 150dpi.jpg
+Blade in the Shadow a memoir by Guts Publishing

 Chapter 1: Knives